Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 ![Run 4 - Garmin](img/single-run-fr-255.png)

 The third graph shows the same run according to the APEX 2 Pro.
-For now, let's ignore the spikes in the position-derived speeds (green) which are always been present in COROS data from the VERTIX, VERTIX 2, APEX Pro, APEX 2 Pro.
+For now, let's ignore the spikes in the position-derived speeds (green) which have always been present in COROS data from the VERTIX, VERTIX 2, APEX Pro, APEX 2 Pro.
 What is most problematic is the smoothing that was implemented in firmware V3.0408.0, shifting the doppler-derived speed data by several seconds and making it quite artificial.

 ![Run 4 - COROS](img/single-run-apex2-pro.png)